 - FastMail – we use FastMail’s email services for cazinc.co.uk

-- DigitalOcean – we use Digital Ocean’s virtual hosting services for hosting of our client’s websites and for our development platform.
+- DigitalOcean – we use Digital Ocean’s virtual hosting services for hosting of our client’s websites and for hosting our development platform, as well as for backup of our physical data processing devices in some cases.

 - Apple – some of the mobile devices used by our staff and contractors are backed up to Apple’s iCloud service.